 The trick is to use FileWhopper.
 This is an online service that allows you to send large files and folders of any size.
 Professionals use and trust it because it was developed by Auslogics, a verified Microsoft partner.
 Using FileWhopper is a fast and safe way of transferring data.
 In the example given above, as you realize, there is no need to send an email.

 Getting started with FileWhopper is easy.
 Here are the steps to follow:

 - Select the file or folder that you would like to share and click on Upload.

 - Once you click on Upload, the FileWhopper tool will automatically calculate the amount of data that you would like to transfer.
-You can use the beta version of the service, which is absolutely free, for anything that’s up to 1 TB.
+The price you are supposed to pay depends directly on that amount.

 - Click Continue to get the file or folder uploaded.

 - Review the details of your order and either log in or register if you haven’t already done so.
 Then complete your upload.